-The Hero’s Journey Writing Course takes the insights that Joseph Campbell developed into story and character and applies them to the challenges all writers face when they set out to write their stories – whether they’re short stories, novels, works of creative non-fiction, or screenplays.
+Our Hero’s Journey® Writing Course takes the insights that Joseph Campbell developed into story and character and applies them to the challenges all writers face when they set out to write their stories – whether they’re short stories, novels, works of creative non-fiction, or screenplays.

-Our course tracks all twelve stages of the Hero’s Journey in eight, easily digestible modules – conducted on-line in the company of a group of fellow writers on the same quest, and under the guidance of two seasoned storytellers.
+Our course tracks all twelve stages of the Hero’s Journey® model in eight, easily digestible modules – conducted on-line in the company of a group of fellow writers on the same quest, and under the guidance of two seasoned storytellers.

-- The Hero’s Journey is the most useful story template ever devised, reflecting the underlying structure of story, and giving you important cues about character and motivation.
+- Campbell's Hero’s Journey® template is the most useful story template ever devised, reflecting the underlying structure of story, and giving you important cues about character and motivation.

-- We present the course in eight three hour, virtual sessions.
+- We present the course in eight two to two and a half hour, virtual sessions.

-- Notes are sent to you in advance, together with excerpts from short stories, novels and works of non-fiction, plus links to video clips and scripts available online.
+- Notes will be sent to you in advance, together with excerpts from short stories, novels and works of non-fiction, plus links to video clips and scripts available online.

 - You’ll first comment on each other’s work, before Richard or Michele gives their feedback.

-- By the end of the course, you’ll have learned the route through the Hero’s Journey and be able to apply your understanding to your own writing projects.
+- By the end of the course, you’ll have learned the route through the Hero’s Journey® template and be able to apply your understanding to your own writing projects.

 How will you benefit?